ShaunSpringer/Wraith/README.md

 Which will build the source files, tests, and examples

-To run the tests or view the examples, use
+To run the tests in browser or view the examples, use

 ```
 cake server